 Investment in Southwood

-Since purchasing Southwood, Habitat has invested $1.5 million on deferred and emergency maintenance, including road improvements, sewer system upgrades and emergency electrical repair.
+Since purchasing Southwood, Habitat has invested more than $2 million on deferred and emergency maintenance, including road improvements, sewer system upgrades and emergency electrical repair.
 In 2008, we partnered with the Boys & Girls Club of Charlottesville-Albemarle to refurbish the community building at Southwood.
 The Community Building now serves as the hub of afterschool activities for Southwood children, the Habitat property management office and community meeting place where numerous partners from around the area provide needed services.

 In 2009, Habitat hired a Community Coordinator at Southwood who is helping to better connect the residents with available local services and also prepare them for the transformation that will take place when Southwood is redeveloped.
 Groundbreaking for redevelopment at Southwood is anticipated circa 2016.